Guide 12 chapters

 You pay for TV ads.
 Competitors bid on your name.
 They get the calls.
 This is happening to you right now.
 Here's the fix for $1-5 CPC.

 You’re paying for TV advertising.
 It’s working.
-People are seeing your commercials.
-But when they search for you, they find your competitors instead.
+People see your commercials and search for your firm.
+But when they look you up, competitors appear first.

 1